krish-pinninti/company-service-springboot/README.md

-springboot project with docker image.
+springboot project with docker image.<br/>
-APIs are documented with swagger.
+APIs are documented with swagger.<br/>
-Actuator is also enabled for healthcheck and tomcat as container. configuration/properties are externalized as well..
+Actuator is also enabled for healthcheck and tomcat as container.<br/>
+configuration/properties are externalized as well..<br/>
 Application configuration files are in yml.. all the fun stuff with customer database connections as well..